sqx-afk/DeepMed/README.md

 `m`: A numeric vector or a numeric matrix for the mediator variable.
 When the mediator is categorical, m is a matrix with q columns for q dummy variables.

-`x`: A numeric vector or a numeric matrix with p columns for p covariates in causal mediation analysis.
+`x`: A numeric vector or a numeric matrix with p columns for p covariates.

 `method`: The method used to estimate the nuisance functions with a 3-fold cross-fitting.
 Four methods are provided: deep neural network ("DNN""), gradient boosting machine ("GBM"), random forest ("RF") and Lasso ("Lasso").
 See details below.
 By default, `method="DNN"`.